gabtar/aconcagua/README.md

 ### TODO:

 #### Move generation:
-- [ ] Fix some specific move errors.
-Eg. In a situation a pawn can capture diagonally and also foward(?).
-There may be anothers
 - [ ] Threefold repetition - Insuficient information on the position struct.
 I need to store the previous positions fens to check if there is a repetition.

 #### Evaluation: